 Maintenance and Care of Plantation Shutters

-You can easily remove dust that accumulates on your plantation shutters with any regular duster, whether made of wood, PVC, or other material.
-Dusting your shutters once a week is a good idea.
-You might need to dust them more often if they’re in a high-traffic area.
+Dust that accumulates on your plantation shutters can easily be removed with any regular duster, whether made of wood, PVC, or another material.
+Dusting your shutters once a week is a good idea, but you might need to dust them more often if they’re in a high-traffic area.

 Keep your plantation shutters clean by wiping them down once a week with a damp cloth, paying particular attention to the louvers.
 Follow up with a dry cloth to prevent water streaks.